Professor Abacus Gulchett-Bunch and the Mysterious Symbol

 On an interesting note, the Women’s Lib Movement is just as active within Gloucestershire as in Trebollocks, and I am thrilled.
 There is a tendency to glamorise women at sporting events, and urge them to look pretty for photographers.
 In my new county, a group of women have rebelled against this rampant exploitation, by posing for the camera in the style of long dead corpses.
 We all clapped at this, as one woman fell to the floor just as an oily representative of local the local Rennet Society sidled up for a photo.
 The ‘death shot’ is to commemorate the lost time that men have stolen from women for hundreds of years.
 For centuries, women have not achieved their potential in favour of ‘standing and looking pretty’ or fruitless searches in cupboards that men can’t be arsed to look in.
 I am posting these photos as a testament to their stoic fight against repression and widespread arsery.

 After the excitement of the day, I ventured back to my hedge.
 It’s a beautiful spot and I am feeling very lucky indeed.
 The bats are enjoying school in Clopton Mandrill, and I am giving a talk to the Frampton W.I.
 (Witches’ Institute) on the healing and culinary uses of the cow pat.
-But first, I shall relax at the waterside with a pint of Cuckoo Spit.
+But first, I shall relax at the waterside with a chilled glass of cuckoo spit wine, the ’64 vintage is the best.
 May the Gods of Unneutered Cats shine upon you all.

 Madame Widdershins Beltane Prediction